CarrieForle/quiz/README.md

+# 刷題趣！

+刷題趣！ is a real-time quiz answering game.
+Players are faced multiple-choice questions and the one won the most score wins the game.

+## Features

+- Singleplayer and Multiplayer
+- Leaderboard system
-# Quiz
+- Quiz making tools
+- A fun learning experience :)

 ## Run

-Clone or download the repository and run the following lines in cmd or powershell.
+Get [the latest stable tags](https://github.com/CarrieForle/quiz/tags) from the repo and run the following lines in cmd or powershell.

 ### Run client